 I invite you to contact me at ekawam@asu.edu if you have questions, comments, concerns, or just want to talk.
-You are also encouraged to consult with SSW program administrators, faculty and staff.
 In addition to this handbook, primary references for graduate students are the ASU Academic Catalog, Graduate College's Policies, Forms and Deadlines, and the School of Social Work webpage, where an updated version of this handbook is posted each year.
+Forks up Devils!